p1k0pan/wikihowAPI_pk/README.md

 - [x] Video Parser in Method section: each method is either one picture or video
 - [x] Ingredients parser
 - [x] Video Parser in section: some page would have videos after method section
+- [x] Parse the search page of wikihow
 - [ ] Parer to show more tipps

 ## Installation